drshahizan/special-topic-data-engineering/materials/api/api-database.md

 This metadata can be useful when analyzing tweets for various purposes, such as sentiment analysis, geospatial analysis, or network analysis.
 By incorporating metadata into your analysis, you can gain a more comprehensive understanding of the context and meaning behind each tweet.

+## Code
-how to retrieve tweet data using the Twitter API in Python using the Tweepy library:
+How to retrieve tweet data using the Twitter API in Python using the Tweepy library:

 ```python
 import tweepy